jgm/doctemplates/README.md

   if true, and as the empty string if false.
 - Every other value will be rendered as the empty string.

-The value of a variable will be indented to the same level as the opening delimiter of the variable.
+The value of a variable that occurs by itself on a line will be indented to the same level as the opening delimiter of the variable.

 ## Conditionals